Bellfalasch/frontend-forum/slides.md

 # Builders Core

 Looooads of updates and improvements already!

-Thanks community!
+Thanks community for feedback! <twemoji-red-heart/>

 ---
 transition: slide-left